What is livedoid vasculopathy?

 - Venous insufficiency with stasis dermatitis and leg ulceration

-- Arterial insufficiency and diabetic foot ulcers
+- Arterial insufficiency, arterial ulceration and diabetic foot ulcers

 - Rheumatoid arthritis